pojosontheweb/ttt-stripes-quickstart/ARTICLE.md

 ```

 Instead of blindly forwarding to a JSP, the ActionBean is now linked
 to the View at compile-time.
+The TTT compiler has generated a
+`MyTemplate` class for us, which we can use directly in our
+Controllers.

-It doesn't need to set any request attribute
-or anything, it's plain Java.
+It doesn't need to set any request attribute or anything, it's plain Java.

 ### Using the Stripes Tags